carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 for this operation.
 If it is `1`, then `::getCanonicalizationPatterns()` should be defined.

+### `hasCanonicalizeMethod`

+When this boolean field is set to `true`, it indicates that the op implements a `canonicalize` method for simple "matchAndRewrite" style canonicalization patterns.
+If `hasCanonicalizer` is 0, then an implementation of `::getCanonicalizationPatterns()` is implemented to call this function.

 ### `hasFolder`

 This boolean field indicate whether general folding rules have been defined for